piotr-machura/website/src/personal-server.md

 ```
 We have named our image `local/radicale` and our container `radicale`.
 Notice that we have not **published** any ports.
 This is because we will use our nginx container to act as a reverse proxy, redirecting HTTPS encrypted traffic to
 Radicale.

+### The CardDAV reverse proxy
-Accomplish this by adding a new virtual host in `./config/nginx/dav.conf` (remember that all files in
+All we have to do is add new virtual host in `./config/nginx/dav.conf` (remember that all files in
-`./config/nginx` are sourced automatically).
+`./config/nginx` are sourced automatically), pointing all HTTP requests for host `dav.exapmle.com` to our Radicale
+container, port 8000.
 ```nginx
 server {
     listen 80;